WillTwait/garage-invoice/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to use the export component!
+Open [http://localhost:3000](http://localhost:3000) to use the PDF Invoice Generator component!

 I also have the project published at https://garage-invoice.twait.dev/ right now if you want to try without local development.